ton-community/ton-docs/docs/develop/dapps/defi/ton-payments.md

 ### SDK

-To use payments channels, you don’t need deep knowledge of cryptography.
+To use payment channels, you don’t need deep knowledge of cryptography.

 You can use prepared SDKs: